rlaphoenix/nton/README.md

 If it does not work through the Homebrew launcher either, then it was never the forwarder's fault and you should check on your NRO or application installation.

-Please note that using Forwarders other's have created have a good chance to not work on your system.
+Please note that using Forwarders others have created has a good chance of not working on your system.
-The location of the NRO on their system may differ to the location on your system, hence the NSP won't be able to load the homebrew.
+The location of the NRO on their system may differ from the location on your system, hence the NSP won't be able to load the homebrew.

 ### The forwarder does not launch, "The software was closed because an error occurred."